DAI-Lab/SteganoGAN/README.md

 > pip install -r requirements.txt

-Once everything is done installing, you can run `train.py` to reproduce our results.
+Once everything is done installing, run the unit tests to make sure things are set up properly.

+> python -m pytest

+Finally, you're ready to make modifications to the model architecture and run:

+> python train.py